-What Can a Handyman Do in San Diego, California?
+What Can a Handyman Do Without a License in San Diego, California?

 In California (including San Diego), most “handyman” work is legal only if each job is $500 or less (labor + materials).
 Any job over $500, or projects that fall under a contractor trade classification, generally require a California Contractors State License Board (CSLB) contractor license, plus local permitting where applicable.
 San Diego also requires a City business tax certificate (business license) for most for-profit business activity within city limits.